k21971/EvilHack/doc/evilhack-changelog.md

   weapons if fully resistant to their special attack
 - Make 'The golden haze around the <foo> becomes less dense' less spammy
+- Fix: alignment penalty for killing quest leader that isn't yours